 - Rules for recruitment: While a rigid policy on using social media in recruitment could soon become obsolete, because the trend is changing and developing so quickly, it is still advisable for an employer to have at least some rules, or procedures, which managers and employees should follow.

-- Be careful if you screen potential candidates by looking at their social networking pages - this may be discriminatory.
+- Screening job candidates: In particular when recruiting, employers should be careful if assessing applicants by looking at their social networking pages - this can be discriminatory and unfair.

-- Inform and consult with your employees if you are planning to monitor social media activity.
+- Talk to your staff: Employers should inform and consult with their employees if planning to monitor social media activity affecting the workplace.

-- Update your policies: for example, bullying policies should include references to 'cyber bullying'.
+- Update other policies: For example, an organisation's policy on bullying should include references to 'cyber bullying'.

-- Be sensitive to work-life balance - the line between work and home is becoming increasingly blurred by the use of modern technology.
+- Be sensitive: Employers should promote a work-life balance - the line between work and home is becoming increasingly blurred by the use of modern technology.

-Smart phones, internet, tweeting, blogging - we have accepted all of these innovations, and many more, as part of our working lives, helping us to work more flexibly, stay in touch for longer and respond to each other more quickly.
+Smart phones, the internet, tweeting and blogging - we have accepted all of these innovations, and many more, as part of our working lives, helping us to work more flexibly, stay in touch for longer and respond to each other quicker.